ircv3/ircv3-specifications/extensions/metadata.md

 Once the server is finished processing keys, it responds with:
 * zero or more of this numeric in any order: `RPL_METADATASUBOK`,
 * zero or more of these standard reply codes: `FAIL METADATA INVALID_KEY`, `FAIL METADATA KEY_NO_PERMISSION`
-* and MAY respond with one `ERR_METADATATOOMANYSUBS` numeric.
+* and MAY respond with one `FAIL METADATA TOO_MANY_SUBS` reply.
 Finally, the server ends the reply with one `RPL_METADATAEND` numeric.

 ### METADATA UNSUB